Andrea Hinding

-Andrea Hinding (born July 15, 1942) was an American archivist.
-She was an elected fellow of the Society of American Archivists, whose two-volume work Women's History Sources: A Guide to Archives and Manuscript Collections in the United States (1979) shaped the study of women's history and archival practices relating to sources about women over the following two decades.
+Andrea Hinding (born July 15, 1942) is an American archivist and historian.
+She served as the curator of the University of Minnesota Elmar L. Andersen Library and was elected fellow of the Society of American Archivists in 1977.
+Her two-volume work Women's History Sources: A Guide to Archives and Manuscript Collections in the United States (1979) significantly shaped the study of women's history and archival practices relating to sources about women throughout the 1980s and 1990s.

 Early life and education

 Hinding grew up in the American Midwest, as the eldest child of a Danish father and Slovenian mother.
 She began studying journalism at Marquette University, Wisconsin, before moving to the University of Minnesota in the early 1960s.
 In 1966, she graduated in history magna cum laude, and earned a master's degree in history in 1973.

 Career

+University of Minnesota

 Hinding was the first staff person and later curator of the University of Minnesota Elmer L. Anderson Library.
 She also wrote and edited books about archives and history, particularly women's history and feminism, sports and the YMCA.
 She also published articles through the Society of American Archivists' journal, The American Archivist, and is listed as an editor on many books, journals and directories.